I’ve graduated aged 21. Can I go straight into teacher training?

 Some lucky people know very early on in life exactly what they want to do.
 Some of them even want to be physics teachers!

-There is nothing to stop you taking an undergraduate degree then immediately applying for ITE.
-So you could easily be standing at the front of a school physics lab passing on your passion and by the tender age of 22.
+There is nothing to stop you taking an undergraduate degree then immediately applying for ITT.
+You could easily be standing at the front of a school physics lab passing on your passion by the tender age of 22.

 What they will be scrutinising your application for is evidence that you know what being a teacher is actually like.
-Have you spent time observing science lessons in a school?
-Have you spoken to physics teachers and understood the reality of the job?
+Have you spent time observing science lessons in a school? (link to SEP) Have you spoken to physics teachers and understood the reality of the job?